livexords-nw/airfarmbot/README.md

 ## 🚀 About Airfarmbot Termux Edition

-**Airfarmbot Termux Edition** is a tool designed to automate airdrop bots in Termux with built-in session management using tmux.
-It ensures that your bots remain active and up-to-date even if tmux sessions disconnect.
+**Airfarmbot Termux Edition** is a tool designed to automate airdrop bots in Termux with built‑in session management using tmux.
+It ensures that your bots remain active and up‑to‑date even if tmux sessions disconnect.
 This version has been updated to run on Node.js, making installation and usage simpler for JavaScript developers.
-The tool also features a user-friendly interface with enhanced logging (using colors and emojis).
+The tool also features a user‑friendly interface with enhanced logging (using colors and emojis).

 ---

-## 🌟 Version v2.15.0
+## 🌟 Version v2.15.1

 ### What's New in This Version

+- **Output Query Improvement:**
+  The way the query is extracted from the URL fragment (after `tgWebAppData=`) has been fixed.
+Now, the output query shows raw data with proper "=" characters rather than double-encoded values.
+This makes the query data more readable and useful for downstream processing.

 - **Node.js Implementation:**
   The project is now fully implemented in Node.js instead of Rust.

-  - Installation instructions have been updated accordingly.
+  - Updated installation instructions.
   - Run the bot using Node commands instead of cargo.

 - **Improved User-Friendly Logging:**
   Logs now include detailed status messages with color and emojis for better clarity and monitoring.

 - **Enhanced Auto Query System:**
   - Automatically manages Telegram sessions.
-  - Extracts raw query data from the URL fragment (after `tgWebAppData=`) without decoding.
+  - Extracts raw query data from the URL fragment without unwanted encoding.
   - Saves output to specified files (clearing output only for the first account per bot).

 - **Repository Updates & TMUX Management:**